ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a postdoctoral researcher at the Institute for Analysis and Numerics of the University of Münster in Germany.
+I am a postdoctoral researcher at the Institute for Analysis and Numerics of the University of Münster, Germany.
 My supervisor is Prof. Dr. Marlies Pirner.

 Before, I did my PhD (Dr. rer. nat. in Mathematics) at the University of Bremen under the supervision of Prof. Dr. Jens Rademacher and Prof. Dr. Marc Keßeböhmer.